spectram/astrospectram/content/meerrings.md

 math: true
 ---

 Collisional Ring Galaxies (CRGs) are an intriguing class of galaxies that are the results of the passage of an intruder galaxy through the disc of a target galaxy.
 Star formation in CRGs has been explored previously but the neutral gas has been studied only in a small subset of these rare sources.
+The header image is a recent JWST observation of the cartwheel CRG.

 <div class="flex-container">
     <div class="text">